CHIROPRACTIC TREATMENT FOR DISC DISORDERS

 - Postural analysis and correction as well as therapeutic exercises to strengthen and stretch muscles, and promote proper spine alignment.

 Whether you call it a herniated disc or bulging disc, if you have herniated disc symptoms a chiropractor can often help relieve your pain and improve your overall health.
-At Bluegrass Chiro, we have nine locations in Kentucky area to serve you.
+At Bluegrass Chiro, we have 12 locations in Kentucky area to serve you.
 Please contact us today via email or call the nearest office.